aaronb97/Daily-Rate-Bot/README.md

 # Daily Rate Bot
 > This bot is a fork of Groupme Bot Starter: https://github.com/ACMatUC/groupme-bot-starter

 This bot logs rates for days on a scale from 0 to 10 for members of a GroupMe group chat.
 For example, if a member had a very good day, they may rate it an 8 or a 9, whereas if they had a bad day they may rate it 2 or 3.
 Rates are logged in a Google sheet.
+The bot runs on Heroku, a cloud platform.

 ## Core Commands